 Oculus will be offering the Oculus Quest enterprise hardware bundle for $999 and has 128GB of storage, while a 64GB version of the Oculus Go will be priced at $599.
 Each Oculus for Business hardware bundle purchase will include an enterprise warranty with full software access and support for one year.
 After the first year, support and software access is available for an annual fee of $180 per headset.

-Several major companies are already on board taking advantage of Oculus for Business program, including DHL, Johnson & Johnson, Farmers Insurance and ExxonMobil, just to name a few.
-Oculus says they plan to announce additional partnerships and details as it gets closer to launch the new Oculus for Business in the fall.
+Several major companies are already on board taking advantage of Oculus for Business program, including DHL, Johnson & Johnson, Farmers Insurance, and ExxonMobil, just to name a few.
+Oculus says they plan to announce additional partnerships and details as it gets closer to launching the new Oculus for Business in the fall.

 Businesses interested in the new program can visit oculusforbusiness.com for more information to get started.